-- CIL IV 2457 is similar to CIL IV 4007, as both invoke Venus as a measure of luck in personal relationships and demonstrate her ambidextrous role in the Pompeii. • The inscription is public and written by a slave - an important consideration as this evidences women across - the orders inscribed.
-Notice the third-person verb.
-The presence of a boat drawing in the same grouping compliments 2457 by linking it to Venus' wider - iconographic language.
-CIL IV 1410 is unusual in that it was inscribed alongside a wall-painting - a habit rather anathema to most authors, which we observe in the heavily skewed number of Pompeians writing on columns and street walls as - opposed to near paintings. • The writing speaks to the duality of Venus' nature and her significance to upper-order persons in the private - realm.
-The scepter the writing exists alongside reinforces the writer's participation in Venus' broader cult.
+CIL IV 2457 is similar to CIL IV 4007, as both invoke Venus as a measure of luck in personal relationships

+• The inscription is public and written by a slave - an important consideration as this evidences women

+The presence of a boat drawing in the same grouping compliments 2457 by linking it to Venus' wider

+CIL IV 1410 is unusual in that it was inscribed alongside a wall-painting - a habit rather anathema to most authors, which we observe in the heavily skewed number of Pompeians writing on columns and street walls as

+• The writing speaks to the duality of Venus' nature and her significance to upper-order persons in the private realm.
+The scepter the writing exists alongside reinforces the writer's participation in Venus'

 CIL IV 5296 portrays Venus' role in one of the only probable Latin love poems between women in antiquity. • Possibly Venus was considered almost akin to a literary figure in Pompeii's epigraphic landscape.
-Her - invocation outside of public inscriptions bears similarities to excerpts of the Aeneid also present in graffiti.
-Venus is here personalized; taken as an individual goddess Pompeians can invoke to express their desires and lived realities.
-She, as Goddess of Eros, brings lovers together.
+Her invocation outside of public inscriptions bears similarities to excerpts of the Aeneid also present in graffiti.
+Venus is here personalized; taken as an individual goddess Pompeians can invoke to express their desires

-Conclusions:

-- Pompeian Venus is a unique avenue by which to interpret the lives of women her presence does not always fit as either sexual or matronly - and appears not to be confined to a single order, gender, or identity. - Her divinity was fluid and interpreted differently by the authors, who sometimes incorporated her image.
-Diversity of the graffiti could possibly allude to widespread functional literacy. - Women could and did inscribe graffiti with relative frequency in Pompeii.
+Pompeian Venus is a unique avenue by which to interpret the lives of women - her presence does not always fit as either sexual or matronly - and appears not to be confined to a single order, gender, or identity.
+Her divinity was fluid and interpreted differently by the authors, who sometimes incorporated her image.